react-dnd/react-dnd/docs/00 Quick Start/Overview.md

 ### Connectors

 If the backend handles the DOM events, but the components use React to describe the DOM, how does the backend know which DOM nodes to listen to?
-Enter *connectors*.
-Connectors let you assign one of the predefined roles (a drag source, a drag preview, or a drop target) to the DOM nodes in your `render` function.
+Enter the *connectors*.
+The connectors let you assign one of the predefined roles (a drag source, a drag preview, or a drop target) to the DOM nodes in your `render` function.

 In fact, a connector is passed as a second argument to the *collecting function* we described above.
 Let's see how we can use it to specify the drag source: